 - 1. Property to be Acquired The HRA or City currently owns 27 parcels of property within the District.
-The HRA intends to purchase another parcel with the District in 2017.
 The remaining property located within the District may be acquired by the HRA or City and is further described in this TIF Plan. - 2.
 Relocation Relocation services, to the extent required by law, are available pursuant to M.S., Chapter 117 and other relevant state and federal laws. - 3.
 Upon approval of a developer's plan relating to the project and completion of the necessary legal requirements, the HRA or City may sell to a developer selected properties that it may acquire within the District or may lease land or facilities to a developer.